What is a Community Land Trust?

 TCLT is governed by a three-part Board of Directors:

-TCLT homeowners; TCLT neighbors; Professional advocates.
+TCLT homeowners or other people with lower incomes; TCLT neighbors; Professional advocates.

 This mix of community members ensures that we address the range of community interests.
 But the mix also provides the support necessary to make our organization thrive!